ThrasV/thrasv.github.io/_posts/2021-9-20-Second-Post.md

 ---
 layout: post
-title: My first Post
+title: My Second Post
-tag: blog
+tag: diary
 ---

 This is a demo of all styled elements in Jekyll Now.